 The BabyBjorn Step Stool may be the shortest product in our review, but its sturdiness is mighty.
 This plastic, lightweight, modern stool is available in various colors.
-It has excellent slip-resistant material on top (one of the best in the competition) and anti-skid pads on the base that performs decently when under pressure.
+It has excellent non-slip material on top (one of the best in the competition), and anti-skid pads on the base perform decently when under pressure.

-Made of bamboo, the Growing Up Green Step Stool appeals to those who prefer to purchase an eco-friendly product instead of plastic.
-The stool feels durable and looks great in any room, but, unfortunately, it does lack stability features that we consider essential.
+The bamboo Growing Up Green Step Stool appeals to those who prefer to purchase an eco-friendly product instead of plastic.
+The stool feels durable and looks great in any room, but, unfortunately, it lacks stability features that we consider essential.
 The top surface has horizontal slats, but no slip-resistant material, and it has poor anti-skid results due to its small, drop size pads.
 Although the stool is slightly heavier than plastic contenders, it is still easy for toddlers to carry than traditional wood stools.
 Plus, with a weight max of 200 lbs, we see this product offering longevity for children and adults.

 The horizontal slats catch grime, and cleaning requires some effort.
 The slats are better than a smooth surface, but the lack of slip-resistant material raises concerns for children wearing socks without grips.
 The anti-skid pads are tiny and create almost no friction on the floor, making this product one of the easiest to push around.
 Lastly, as one of the narrowest products in our review, it can be tricky for toddlers to turn around on it when using the toilet.
-With that said, if purchasing an eco-friendly, bamboo product is crucial to you, this one is adequate, but not one we necessarily recommend.
+Yet, if purchasing an eco-friendly, bamboo product is crucial to you, this stool is adequate, if you are willing to overlook a few flaws.

 Why You Should Trust Us

-Leading our review is Molly Bradac, a Research Analyst at BabyGearLab.
-With over 14 years as a professional Nanny, Molly brings a wealth of expertise and experiences to the world of testing baby gear.
-Toddlerhood is not an unknown territory for Molly, teaching most of her charges self-care skills, like hand-washing, teeth brushing, and toilet training, plus including them in kitchen activities that require reaching the countertop.
-All of these activities involve a step stool, and there is no doubt that Molly can tell you what works and what does not.
+Supervising and leading our review is Molly Bradac, a Research Analyst and professional Nanny with nearly 14 years of childcare experience, bringing a wealth of knowledge and expertise to BabyGearLab.
+Toddlerhood is no unknown territory for Molly as she teaches most of her charges self-care skills, like hand-washing, teeth brushing, toilet training, and more, which require little ones to use a step stool to reach heights.
+So, there is no doubt that Molly can tell you what works and what does not.
 Also contributing to our review are little testers Max (18-months), Annie (22-months), and Eliza (4-years-old).
 We appreciate their involvement as it allows us to analyze our metrics from a child's perspective.

 Analysis and Test Results

-After exhaustively researching the market, we purchased 7 top step stools, before hands-on testing each to roundup the details and information for our readers.
+After exhaustively researching the market, we purchased 7 top step stools before hands-on testing to round up the details and information for our readers.
 Each product is compared side-by-side and assessed for important metrics outlined below.

 Ease of Cleaning

 If a stool skids on the floor causing children to lose balance, or worse, injury, what good is it?
-How about steps that do not feature slip-resistant properties, which increases the chance of falls?
+How about steps that lack non-slip (a.k.a slip-resistant) material, which can increase chance of falls?
 Since no stool is perfect and children are wiggly creatures, accidents can happen.
 Still, the likelihood of falling reduces with more robust stability, and this is precisely why this metric is important to us.
-We value stools that feature generous anti-skid material on the base, along with slip-resistant material, typically rubber, on the steps.
+We value stools that feature generous anti-skid material on the base and slip-resistant material (typically rubber) on the steps.

 We pushed and shoved these products on wood and tile flooring to test skidding probability.
 The Wood City has the best performance, followed by the Bumbo.
 Both of these products feature anti-skid bases with a greater surface area.
 On the flip side, the Growing Up Green did not perform well with small, drop-size anti-skid pads.

-Before purchasing, decide where you plan on using the stool and consider the height of your child, collectively this will help determine the appropriate size.
+Before purchasing, decide where you plan on using the stool and consider your child's height.
+Collectively this will help determine the appropriate size.
 We provide the dimensions for each product above, so you know what you are getting.
 The tallest product in the review is the Wood City, whereas the BabyBjorn is the shortest.
 The Simplay3 is the longest as it can fit two children, side-by-side, whereas the HandyLaundry is the narrowest.
 As for depth, the Wood City is the most substantial, whereas the Growing up Green is not.

 — Molly Bradac